-The videos included in this playlist are a part of the results presented in the papers titled “Optimal control of automated vehicles crossing a lane-free signal-free intersection”, European Control Conference (ECC) 2024, and “Lane-free signal-free intersection crossing via Model Predictive Control”, Control Engineering Practice.
+The videos included in this playlist are a part of the results presented in the papers titled “Optimal control of automated vehicles crossing a lane-free signal-free intersection”, European Control Conference (ECC) 2024, and “Lane-free signal-free intersection crossing via model predictive control”, Control Engineering Practice.
 Two Model Predictive Control (MPC) schemes are developed to manage CAVs crossing signal-free and lane-free intersections.
 In fact, the control inputs of all vehicles are optimized over a time-horizon by online solving of a joint optimal control problem (OCP) that minimizes a cost function including proper terms to ensure smooth and collision-free vehicle motion, while also considering fuel consumption and desired-speed tracking, when possible.
 Additionally, appropriate constraints are designed to respect the intersection boundaries and ensure smooth vehicle movements towards their respective destinations.

 Multiple simulation experiments are carried out to assess the efficiency and practicality of the proposed methods.
 In all experiments, the vehicles bound to each specific destination are depicted in a corresponding color, regardless their origin.
 Geometrical intersection and vehicle data (dimensions, desired speeds, physical limits, etc.) are provided in the papers.